10 things your project manager won’t confess. Ever.

 2. There’s always a favorite on the team

-You see a younger version of yourself in a team member, and naturally, you want more people like them.
+You see a younger version of yourself in one of your team members, and naturally, you want more people like them.
 But you need to run a zoo and have a whole cast of different characters.
-Different perspective are good as they let you see the project from many angles.
+Different perspectives are good as they let you see the project from many angles.
 For every naysayer, have a yes-man.
 For every forward-thinking hippy, have a straight-edge sergeant.
 For every Steve Jobs, have Steve Wozniak.

 In nature, biodiversity is the key to survival.
 You can’t adapt and survive if all you have are dinosaurs or sharks — you need some bacteria, birds, dragons, mice, snakes, and oxen.
 Have a perfect person for every need, from handling customer complaints to running a tight shift on your supplier.